 Ramula, S., K.N.
 Paige, T. Lennartsson, and J. Tuomi.
-2017.
+2019.
 Plant adaptation to herbivory: overcompensation inspiring tolerance studies for 30 years.
-Ecology.
+Ecology 100:1-6.
 Special Feature.
 Invited.
-In revision.
+PDF

 Scholes, D.R., E.N.
 Rasnick, and K.N.
 Paige.
 2017.
 Characterization of Arabidopsis thaliana growth and regrowth patterns suggest a tradeoff between fitness and damage tolerance.
 Oecologia 184:643–652.
 PDF